-The device has a Low Voltage Detector function, also known as LVD.
-This enables the device to monitor the power supply voltage, $V{\rm DD}$, and provide a warning signal should it fall below a certain level.
+These devices have a Low Voltage Detector function, also known as LVD.
+This enables these devices to monitor the power supply voltage, V{DD} , and provide a warning signal should it fall below a certain level.
 This function may be especially useful in battery applications where the supply voltage will gradually reduce as the battery ages, as it allows an early warning battery low signal to be generated.
 The Low Voltage Detector also has the capability of generating an interrupt signal.